-Taylor and I recently bought a 2015 Mercedes 170” Cargo Sprinter Van, with plans to convert it into a home on wheels.
-Our goal is to take this van all over North America eventually reaching Alaska.
-From a design perspective, we want a home on wheels, so all of the essentials you have in a house, like electric, heat, and plumbing are a must!
+Running water is an absolute luxury that we all take for granted when living at home and is a game-changer when living in a van.
+Taylor and I converted a 2015 Mercedes 170” Cargo Sprinter Van, into a tiny home on wheels and ensured we have all of the essentials that we have in a house, like electricity, heat, and plumbing!
 This post covers all there needs to know about our plumbing system sharing diagrams below.

 If you’re new here check out our van build video tutorials on youtube!

 Disclosure: This is post contains affiliate links, which means we may receive a small commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this site up and running!
 Thank you for your support!

 Now that you checked out our van’s plumbing system diagram above, I want to talk about all of our van tools and required fittings to make this a success!
 My recommendation is to really think through your plumbing system for your build ahead of time, before buying all of your parts.
 Also, try to create a diagram and get it as detailed as humanly possible!

 This helped me tremendously saving me several trips to Home Depot and Lowes!

 To start here are our critical water components making up our plumbing system.

 Some of the essential tools needed (especially if you’re using PEX, which I highly recommend) include the following.